***Updated – February 2021***

 Brewdog captain, James Watt, admitted that at the end of March when revenues dropped, that he honesty did not know if BrewDog would survive.

-However, despite 101 of their bars being closed & all of the business challenges they continue to face on a daily basis through the pandemic, they somehow managed to grow their total sales for the first half of 2020 by 15%.
+However, despite 101 of their bars being closed & all of the business challenges they continue to face on a daily basis through the pandemic, they somehow managed to grow their total revenue for 2020 by 10%.